Jozef-Sz/prog-tester/README.md

 ## Input file format
 Test cases are specified in xml file.
 Use this format to add test cases entries.
+#### NOTES
-- NOTE: If exit code not given, the tester assumes it should be 0.
+- If exit code not given, the tester assumes it should be 0.
+- Every element inside a testcase is omittable, it means that an empty testscase is totally valid, so it will run a testcase with no arguments, empty input, no output is expected and the exitcode should be zero, otherwise the testcase will fail
-- NOTE: Make sure your inputs and expects (only if they are on multiple lines) are indented exactly as you want !!!
+- Make sure your inputs and expects (only if they are on multiple lines) are indented exactly as you want it!!!

+## Example test_schema.xml
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <tester>